The Chemistry Lying Deep Within a Volvox Colony

 How can somatic cells “know” when to die?

 As mentioned previously, it is crucial for the germ cells that the somatic cells which encapsulate them deteriorate.
 Otherwise, they could not be released into their environment, and the species’ reproduction would be prevented.
 This process is called somatic cell senescence and could be caused by either environmental or intrinsic factors.
 In 1982, Pommerville and Kochert tested this on Volvox by altering several external factors such as temperature, light period, or culture medium.
 However, in these cases, survivorship curves all showed rapid declines in somatic cell viability, but at different times.
 This is inconsistent with the cell cycle inherent to Volvox, where each phase follows precise timing.
 As a result, one can infer that programmed senescence is not regulated by environmental factors in Volvox.
 Next, the researchers measured some intrinsic parameters such as the amount of total soluble cell , as Fig. 1 demonstrates.
 The latter showed a sharp decline 120 hours after embryogenesis.
 This result indicates that a protein synthesis inhibitor must be produced within the colony.
 Therefore, researchers incubated Volvox somatic cells with cycloheximide, a protein synthesis inhibitor, and realized these cells consistently showed a decline of viability sooner than those without the drug.
 It means that cycloheximide acted as a proteolytic enzyme, which either directly blocked protein synthesis or indirectly activated a protease, an enzyme which catalyzes proteolysis (destruction of a protein) (Pommerville & Kochert, 1982).
-Although the identity of the protein synthesis inhibitor has not yet been determined, it has been evidenced that this chemical intrinsic factor is the unique parameter that explains the programmed senescence and of somatic cells in Volvox.
+Although the identity of the protein synthesis inhibitor has not yet been determined, it has been evidenced that this chemical intrinsic factor is the unique parameter that explains the programmed senescence and aging of somatic cells in Volvox.

 Fig. 1.
 Evolution of the amount of soluble proteins in Volvox carteri‘s cells.
 This quantity increases rapidly during the progeny’s development that lasts until 120 hours after embryogenesis.
 Then, it steeply decreases during the senescence of somatic cells, which leads to the release of daughter cells in the environment (Pommerville & Kochert, 1982).

 To conclude, asexual reproduction in Volvox relies on three key processes: embryonic cleavage, morphogenesis, and cellular differentiation.
 While physical theories helped explain the underlying mechanism behind some of them in the previous paper, they also left several questions unanswered.
-Therefore, the aim of this part is to complete the started using an approach centered on chemistry.
+Therefore, the aim of this part is to complete the analysis started using an approach centered on chemistry.

 An intriguing embryonic cleavage